GitGuardian/ggtools/new-arch-migration/README.md

 ℹ️ For airgap installation, first, download the airgap bundle file from your download portal.

-1. To begin with, please create a backup of both GitGuardian's external PostgreSQL databases.
+1. To begin with, please create a backup of your GitGuardian's external PostgreSQL database.
-2. You can now upgrade GitGuardian using the following command line:
+2. You can now upgrade GitGuardian to the new architecture using the following command line:

 ```bash
 # For Online installation